asteinhart/skillshop_git_042925/README.md

 # or also you can explicitly specify that the github repo "origin" is where you
 # want to push to.
 # git push --set-upstream origin update-readme

+# after the first push you can simply use
+# git push
 ```

 ### Step 7: Create a pull request